cr3ative/EthicalViolence/README.md

   * Single-shove is avoided using a random initial shove avoid routine.
   * Ending up in a head-to-head shoving battle comes down to random chance or the individual robot's setup; it's really best avoided.
   * Tweaked-default is find the line, reverse, change angle, try again.
 We find those Zumos repeatedly hacking against an edge, and scoop them up sideways.
+* The edge detection is pretty good, and it shouldn't run itself out of the arena.
+If it does, change the motor speed settings.
+You may be able to run this and simply outlive the others if they have their motors set up too fast.